gitrdm/gokando/docs/RACE_TESTING.md

 ## Conclusion

-The race detection testing has been transformed from basic smoke tests to a comprehensive, robust testing suite that provides high confidence in the thread safety of the GoKando implementation.
+The race detection testing provides comprehensive coverage and high confidence in the thread safety of the GoKando implementation.